 AFTER: Beautiful Backdrop

 Out went an old mulberry whose roots were pushing up against this home's foundation.
-It opened the door for this lush planting.
+This opened the door for this lush planting.

-Why it works: The curved edge of the bed softens the 90-degree angle of the corner and creates more visual interest.
-Hint: Unless you have a formal, geometric garden, incorporate curves as much as you can in your landscape design.
-They're typically much more pleasing to the eye than straight lines.
+The curved edge of the bed softens the 90-degree angle of the corner and creates more visual interest.
+Unless you’re aiming for a formal, geometric garden, try to accent with curved beds in your landscape design.

-A series of easy, colorful plants including mums, pansies, spiraea, and purple smokebush makes this border a knockout.
+A series of easy, colorful plants including mums, pansies, spirea, and purple smoke bush makes this border a knockout.
 It's another great example of how foliage color and texture can be just as pretty as flowers.
 In winter, red-twig dogwood, a dwarf mugo pine, junipers, and ornamental grasses add texture (and a place for birds to hang out).

-A tree-form smokebush in a big pot creates a dramatic focal point.
-Hint: Use containers in beds and borders.
-They're perfect for being able to swap out color in an instant -- and move to fill in any bare spots.
+Test Garden Tip: Use containers in beds and borders.
+They're perfect for swapping out color in an instant or filling any bare spots.

 BEFORE: Tough-to-Mow Slope

-Sloping front yards can be a lot of work to maintain -- it's not easy trudging up and down with a mower, nor is trying to keep the slope properly fed and watered any fun.
-If you're facing a situation like this, put in some plantings to dress up your slope and give you more time to enjoy a beautiful front yard.
+Sloping front yards can be a lot of work to maintain; it's not easy trudging up and down with a mower, nor is trying to keep the slope properly fed and watered.
+If you're facing a situation like this, put in some plantings to dress up your slope and enjoy a beautiful front yard.

 AFTER: No-Mow Slope

-It's a big project, but you can do the same thing without feeling overwhelmed by making it a multiyear project.
-We love the result: a lot less work (no more weekly trips up and down with the lawn mower) and a lot more beauty.
+This is a big garden renovation, but you can do the same thing without feeling overwhelmed by making it a multiyear project.
+The result is a lower maintenance yard (no more weekly trips up and down with the lawn mower) and a lot more beauty.

-Why it works: This front yard planting is filled with plants that look good in all seasons to create an ever-changing display.
-Hint: Autumn and winter can be tough seasons to plant for; look for fall-blooming perennials and small shrubs and trees with great fall foliage to get through autumn.
-Look for small evergreens, grasses, and plants with interesting habits (such as corkscrew willow) for winter good looks.
+This front-yard planting is filled with plants that look good in all seasons to create an ever-changing display.
+Autumn and winter can be tough seasons to plant for, so look for fall-blooming perennials and small shrubs and trees with great fall foliage to get through cooler weather.
+Also look for small evergreens, grasses, and plants with interesting habits (such as corkscrew willow) for lasting winter looks.

 This planting also takes advantage of color to create extra impact.
 The contrasting purple-and-chartreuse color theme looks great and personalizes the garden.
-Hint: To create extra impact, look for colors that will accent your house colors.
+Look for flower and foliage colors that will accent your house colors.

-A thick layer of mulch makes maintenance easy; it keeps weeds at bay and reduces the need for watering.
-Hint: Another great slope solution is to plant densely; tight plantings help hold the soil so it isn't washed down the hill.
+Test Garden Tip: Another great slope solution is to plant densely; tight plantings help hold the soil so it doesn’t wash down the hill.